lyteword/chspurgeon-tod/volume-6/psalm-122.md

 **Verse 1.** *I was glad when they said unto me, Let us (or, We will) go,* etc. You have here,

-1\.David's delight.
+1\.
+David's delight.

-2\.The object or reason of it.
+2\.
+The object or reason of it.

 In the object there are circumstances enough to raise his joy to the highest note.